CoeGSS-Project/DSL-Chalmers/DSLH.md

 The structure of simulations needed for computations related to these concepts is given by the unimplemented elements ("*holes*") in these files.
 They are automatically discovered and highlighted by loading the files in an Idris-aware  editor such  as Emacs.
 Examples  of implementing viability and reachability are found in the files [SequentialDecisionProblems/ViabilityDefaults.lidr](https://gitlab.pik-potsdam.de/botta/IdrisLibs/tree/master/SequentialDecisionProblems/ViabilityDefaults.lidr) and [SequentialDecisionProblems/ReachabilityDefaults.lidr](https://gitlab.pik-potsdam.de/botta/IdrisLibs/tree/master/SequentialDecisionProblems/ReachabilityDefaults.lidr), respectively.
 For example of applications, see the directory [SequentialDecisionProblems/applications](https://gitlab.pik-potsdam.de/botta/IdrisLibs/tree/master/SequentialDecisionProblems/applications).

-The bibliographic references are available below.
+The bibliographic references are available in [a separate file](CoeGSS.bib).

+## Note

+Note that the Idris code in this repository is not complete without the rest of [IdrisLibs](https://gitlab.pik-potsdam.de/botta/IdrisLibs).